MagicBattle/Graveyard-Shift/ProjectDocument.md

 ### Player Screen
 <img src="https://cdn.discordapp.com/attachments/691024545858977842/1447786492457128081/Screenshot_2025-12-08_190525.png?ex=6938e3be&is=6937923e&hm=f2d86e9a4b4514a29786e3b78058df99403ea285bf520654a0fe3dcde72c799e&" width=50%>

 This is the UI of the player screen with all of the essential elements of the game that are all under the main scene UI node except for Inventory and ViewModel.
 On the bottom left corner is the stamina bar which was created by using a ProgressBar over an icon(TextureRect) to display the sprint icon.
+As the player runs, the bar decreases until it is empty making the player unable to run.
 On the left is the ObjectiveUI which is a NinePatchRect using a black shade texture from an asset pack.
 It contains a HBoxContainer with the question mark icon(TextureRect) and a label that contains a objective.gd script that can change the label of the objective such as setting an objective.
+As you complete specific objectives in the map, the label changes to notify the player on what to do next for their objective.
 On the top right corner is the CodesUI that follows the same concept of the ObjectiveUI by using NinePtchRect, icon, and label to display the codes use to unlock the doors.
+These codes are useable to unlock specific doors in the map such as the playrooms.
 On the right is the ControlsUI that displays the controls of the game during the tutorial using a label.
+This is mainly here for the tutorial of the game to introduce the controls to the player as they first play the game.
 On the bottom right corner is the throwBar that follows the same creation as the stamina bar, but the bar is only shown when charging a throw on a throwable.
+The throw was computed in the player.gd script by using [throw_held_object](https://github.com/MagicBattle/Graveyard-Shift/blob/3c5320e4ab3b872bf6baea429921792b88145c85/-graveyard-shift/scripts/player.gd#L526C1-L555C41) which takes in the delta frame rate and listens to inputs of throw.
 On the slightly middle of screen with text is the DialogueLabel that can display custom text in player_screen.gd script for the player to contain dialogue throughout the game.
 The label also uses an AnimationPlayer that fades in and out the text displayed.
+Dialogue was heavily used by either completing specific actions in the game such as completing a playroom or entering a trigger zone such as entering the maze.

 In the player scene contains Inventory and ViewModel.
 On the bottom of the screen is the inventory where the player can store throwable items to throw and distract Willie.
 It contains an invetory.gd and inventory_bar.gd scripts where inventory proccesses logic based on when the inventory slots changes by using signals and inventory bar updates the slots by highlighting and updating slots by loading the icon path.
 [Here is an example of the item path](https://github.com/MagicBattle/Graveyard-Shift/blob/e8b7ca83d098895268b258b75c70d250eb671914/-graveyard-shift/scripts/player.gd#L95-L101).
 Lastly, the viewmodel was created by adding a canvaslayer node containing a RayCast3D and a ViewModel node containing viewmodel.gd script under Camera3D that shows the held item by finding the first mesh instance of that item which is seen from the floating paper ball on the screen.